mnorelli/angular-ui-practice/README.md

 ## Starter Code - Intro (5 mins)

 Now, go check out the starter code in `starter-code/app` and see what we're working with.
-The starter code is a basic Angular app using stuff you've mostly already seen.
+The starter code is a basic Angular app using stuff you've mostly already seen. _(Note: we are stepping back for simplicity.
+There is no need to install with `bower` or run a server to test this code.
+Everything here is on the front-end.)_

 Take a few minutes and browse through the code that's there and investigate how it works and what it's doing.